northstowekarate/northstowekarate.github.io/longstanton-karate.md

 - Convenient location near Longstanton

 ## How to Get Here from Longstanton
 Northstowe Karate Club is just **5 minutes from Longstanton via B1050**.
+There's some parking on site, with additional parking available at Pathfinder Primary School, a short walk away.

 ### Address
 The Cabin, 1 The Green, Northstowe, CB24 1FD